-As with any surgical procedure there are risks involved with total knee joint replacement.
-As well as general risks of infection and risks associated with anaesthetic; risks specific to this surgery include:
+As with any surgical procedure, there are risks involved with a total knee replacement.
+As well as general risks of infection and risks associated with anaesthesia, risks specific to this surgery include:

-- Nerves may be injured from swelling or pressure resulting in permanent pain, numbness or loss of function
+- Nerves can be injured from swelling or pressure resulting in permanent pain, numbness, or loss of function

 - The knee prosthesis may become loose and require further surgery.

 An artificial knee joint (prosthesis) has smooth surfaces that replace the worn surfaces within the knee joint.
 The prosthesis is made of metal alloys and hard plastic components that are fitted together during surgery.